Eagle Storage FAQs

 Are my belongings insured while being stored at your facility?

 Insurance for your property is a requirement of your lease at Eagle Storage.
 Renting a storage unit is similar to renting an apartment.
 Your landlord does not insure your personal belongings.
 If you have homeowner's or renter's insurance, your property may be covered, but you should call your agent to double check.
 Also keep in mind there may be a high deductible and filing a claim is a hassle and can raise your premiums.
-We offer an excellent Property Protection program that satisfies the lease requirement, for just $8 per month!
+We offer an excellent insurance program through SBOATI that satisfies the lease requirement, starting at just $9 per month!
 Ask your Storage Consultant for details.